ChrstphrHll/npc_gen/students/Grassa Ashbluff.md

 year: 7
 guild: Fiesn
 partyID: 25
+tags:
+- Dwarf
+- Artificer
+- Protection
+- 7th
+- Fiesn
 ---
 # Grassa Ashbluff
 ---
 ### Description
 - 7th year Dwarf Artificer in Fiesn
-- wavy dirty blonde hair that's parted to the right, Green eyes, and Light skin
+- wavy dirty blonde hair that's parted to the right, Gray eyes, and Light skin
 - Is Thrilling and Arrogant, and has Professionalism as their ideal

 ### Organizations